QuickenLoans/mcp-logger/README.md

     The Amazon AWS Kinesis API version to use when communicating.
 At the moment, this library supports the `2013-12-02` release.
 Do not change this to `latest` or any more recent release without speaking with the library maintainer first as it could break the sending of log messages.

-- `credentials`

-    This configuration value allows you to manually specify the credentials to use when communicating with the Amazon AWS Kinesis API.
-You probably won't need to provide this as an IAM Role will likely be used to provide credentials.
-    For more details on how credentials work, review the [AWS SDK Credentials  Documentation](http://docs.aws.amazon.com/aws-sdk-php/v3/guide/guide/credentials.html) or speak with a Unix administrator.

 For more details on the available configuration values, review the [AWS SDK Configuration  Documentation](http://docs.aws.amazon.com/aws-sdk-php/v3/guide/guide/configuration.html).

 Now, just instantiate an instance of the `MCP\Logger\Service\KinesisService`.